emma-ladouceur/conservation/_posts/2017-07-02-Pirate Plots and Yarrr.md

 I have checked this legend with Nathan Philips and he agreed it was appropriate and descriptive.
 He asks when using yarrr in published work to always cite it!
 Pirate plots are now capable of having up to three independent variables displayed in one [plot](https://www.r-bloggers.com/the-yarrr-package-0-0-8-is-finally-on-cran/).

-> For me, the bottom line is: Pirate plots helps me and my readers understand the data better!
+> For me, the bottom line is: Pirate plots help me and my readers understand the data better!

 I must be an outlier myself, as I am partial to Long John Silver as my favorite pirate, based on the show I've been watching, [Black Sails](https://youtu.be/Pvxpv_fycl8).
 I welcome any questions or comments you might have.
 Comment below.